 The good thing is that you can stuff your arepas with whatever healthy (or unhealthy) fillings you like.

 We’ve made it to Europe and its hearty and rather meat-heavy cuisine (at least traditionally).
 But vegetarians and vegans fear not, you can easily substitute some of the ingredients for veggie alternatives.

-We’re starting our European journey in Russia, where Pelmeni are one of the most traditional dishes; though it’s actually still unclear whether Pelmeni originate from Russia, Serbia is also making a claim to Russia’s favourite dish.
+We’re starting our European journey in Russia, where Pelmeni are one of the most traditional dishes.
+However, it’s actually still unclear whether Pelmeni originate from Russia.
+Serbia is also making a claim to Russia’s favourite dish.
 Pelmeni are meat filled dumplings and perfect for warming you up on a chilly day.
 If you’re a vegetarian, the meat is best replaced with a savoury mushroom and cream filling.

 You can find the recipe here.

 Every child in central and eastern Europe grows up to love this Hungarian beef stew and once you’ve tried it, you’ll understand why.
 The meat is usually very tender and a typical comfort food – one of many in Eastern Europe.
 Why not start your culinary journey in Hungary with this recipe?